-Columbia College offers transfer students the opportunity to experience a wide ranging liberal arts education that includes its Core Curriculum and a broad range of majors and concentrations.
+Columbia College offers transfer students the opportunity to experience a wide-ranging liberal arts education that includes its Core Curriculum and a broad range of majors and concentrations.
 To graduate from Columbia College, all transfer students must successfully:

-- Earn at least 124 points in academic credit

-- Complete the Core Curriculum
+- Earn at least 124 points in academic credit - Complete the Core Curriculum

-- Complete one major or concentration
+• Complete one major or concentration

-Upon admission to Columbia College, transfer students should familiarize themselves with the regulations pertaining to their special status (see Academic Regulations-Regulations for Transfer Students).
+Upon admission to Columbia College, transfer students should familiarize themselves with the regulations pertaining to their special status (see Academic Regulations -Regulations for Transfer Students (http://bulletin.columbia.edu/columbia-college/regulations)).